How to use diatomaceous earth in the garden?

 Diatomaceous earth isn’t just limited to its insecticidal role!
 In the garden, its properties can be utilised in various ways.

-• Barrier against creeping pests: diatomaceous earth can be used as a natural barrier around sensitive areas (such as sowings or strawberry plants, for example).
-Simply trace a small circle of powder around the plants you wish to protect.
-Creeping insects or gastropods often hesitate to cross this “abrasive” line and will go around the obstacle.
+- Barrier against creeping pests: diatomaceous earth can be used as a natural barrier around sensitive areas (such as sowings or strawberry plants, for example).
+Simply trace a small circle of powder around the plants to be protected.
+Creeping insects or gastropods often hesitate to cross this “abrasive” line and go around the obstacle.
 It’s a simple, effective and above all non-toxic solution, perfect for protecting sensitive areas in the vegetable garden, terrace or balcony.

 Diatomaceous earth makes an excellent barrier against slugs and snails

-• Absorbing moisture: diatomaceous earth is also naturally highly absorbent and porate.
+- Moisture absorption: diatomaceous earth is also naturally highly absorbent and porous.
 It can be used to dry out small excesses of moisture in a greenhouse, garden shed, or even in flower pot saucers.
 It can therefore help to slightly purify the atmosphere.

-• Protecting seeds and bulbs: when it’s time to store seeds or bulbs for the next season, diatomaceous earth can prove useful.
+- Protection for seeds and bulbs: when it’s time to store seeds or bulbs for the next season, diatomaceous earth can prove useful.
 By adding a pinch of powder to storage bags or boxes, it will absorb residual moisture and repel small parasitic pests that might try to join the feast.
-It acts somewhat like a dry armour, preventing mould from forming and limiting attacks from insects such as weevils or moths.
+It acts somewhat like a dry armour, preventing mould from developing and limiting attacks from insects such as weevils or moths.

 Comments